What are court reports?

 Prospective reporting students should know that their training does not end after obtaining a degree.
 Court reporters are expected to regularly practice their skills to improve accuracy and speed.
 They must also continue their studies.
 Both measures are necessary to maintain the licenses.
 Some states may also require a court reporter to act as a notary public so that he or she can swear in witnesses and certify that the case report is complete and true.

-See also What is a university hospital?
+See also What does a public safety dispatcher do?

 If a court reporter joins professional organizations and continues their training, they may find court reporting profitable.
 Freelance opportunities in arbitration hearings, religious services, educational settings, or other public events may also present court reporters with increased earning potential.
 Additionally, a court reporter can break into the media world by acting as an independent contractor who transcribes live programs for closed captioned television or webcasts for Internet sites.